zeropynes/ETCMCLXCScripts/README.md

 - `update.sh` - Stop, update, and restart the ETCMC Node
 - `poweroff.sh` - Stop the node and power off the container

+### Donations

+If you would like to donate to a contributor, send ETC/ETCPOW to our wallet:

+0xA24BC49b794b3bEc609aD72cD7017FFB6e784E2C